Bomin75/notes/content/BIOA01/Evolution/index.md

 <a id="marsupisal"></a>**marsupisal**: a diverse group of mammals belonging to the infraclass Marsupialia.
 They are natively found in Australasia, Wallacea, and the Americas

 <a id="outgroup"></a>**outgroup**: a lineage that falls outside the group being studied but is closely related to that group

+<a id="binomial-system-of-nomenclature"></a>**binomial-system-of-nomenclature**: combination of two names into one to give all species unique scientific names.
+The first part is called the genus and the second part is called the specific epithet

 <a id="polymorphism"></a>**polymorphism**: variable nucleotide positions